deskreject/music_data/code/data_creation/charmetric_characeristics_controller_worker/readme.md

 This folder contains scripts that are meant to hit the chartmetrics api simultaneously, then merge the separate "checkpoint" files

+## CAUTION 01 and 02:

+These scripts were created to switch to batch checkpoint saving as single file checkpoint saving was causing issues due to the resulting json file size.
+Led the script to crash and having to restart with the batch based checkpoint logic - currently each checkpoint batch is saved for 1000 records retreived in the "response" folder

 ## STEP 1

 I need to run the 00_chartmetric controller script once